waku-org/specs/standards/core/rln-contract.md

 and obtain the necessary data for proof generation and verification.

 Message transmission is handled by Waku RLN Relay nodes.
-The sender of a message must prove its validity according to RLN requirements.
-RLN Relay nodes must not relay invalid messages.
+RLN Relay nodes verify the validity of messages according to RLN requirements and do not relay invalid messages.
 For the full specification of RLN Relay, see [17/WAKU2-RLN-RELAY](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/17/rln-relay.md).

 Currently, this document focuses solely on membership-related functionality.